 This honey is very smooth and has a distinctive thyme honey taste yet it isn’t too strong.
 It tastes so fresh and is so very good.
 I especially enjoy this in my yogurt each morning and Steve enjoys this in his hot tea each night.

-Sfakiano Honey has other products as well but this was the only honey of there’s I could find imported to the USA.
-I order this honey through Carter Imports and they delivered very promptly.
+Sfakiano Honey has other products as well but this was the only honey of theirs I could find imported to the USA.
+I order this honey through Carter Imports.
+I have been ordering from Carter Imports for awhile now and they always have good service and are prompt.
+They also import olive oil and a wonderful red pepper spread which I also order and enjoy!

 Dina’s Monastiri Greek Honey